software-students-spring2025/1-specification-exercise-the-remnants/README.md

 "As a commuter student, I don't have much time to wait in dining hall lines between class.
 I want a quick way to get food when I'm busy."

 #### Goals / Needs
-- Order food in advance to avoid long wait times.
+- Order food in advance, including for different days.
 - View menus for different dining halls.
 - Select a pickup time that fits the user's schedule.
 - Check menu prices to find budget-friendly meals.